 Small tables used for serving food, entertaining and decorating bare walls have been in fashion for centuries.
 While they've changed in form and function with different styles and practices going in and out of vogue, these useful pieces of furniture still serve their purpose.

-Continue through the slide show to see a number of different styles, including these types of antique accent tables:
+Continue down below to see a number of different styles, including these types of antique accent tables:

 - Butler's table

 - Pembroke table

 Through the 18th century right up until the 1770s, a good number of small rectangular tables and round tilt-top tables were crafted in Colonial America, especially in Queen Anne and Chippendale styles.
 We usually refer to them as “tea tables,” but did they really have much to do with tea?

 Yes, actually, tea tables were all about tea presentation.
 At a time when tea prices were high and having the means to serve the beverage was considered prestigious, every well-appointed home had a tea table in its foyer, hall, or living area waiting to serve its purpose.